PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-07 16:54:43
+Last updated: 2024-04-07 16:55:58
-Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler
+Random Quote: I guess we all have things we try to hide.
+But they can't stay hidden forever. - Hannah Baker